Special Topics in Philosophy I (Level 6)

 Module description

-This module is designed to enable upper-level philosophy students to study a specialised topic in philosophy that is not offered in the regular curriculum, in a seminar format.
+This module allows you to study a specialised topic in philosophy that is not offered in the regular curriculum, in a seminar format.
 Specific topics change from year to year, determined by lecturer research and student interest, and may focus on a particular philosopher or philosophical debate; close readings of historical or contemporary philosophical texts; or skills such as advanced logic.

 Learning objectives